stuttermess/Tams-Tools/README.md

-# Tam's Tools that i made for a B1.4.6 VM Decomp
+# Tam's Tools for the B1.4.6 VM Decomp
 - Color Converter (converts the numbers that UTMT makes, to actual RGB colors)
 - EnumMapping (converts UnknownEnum_Value0's to actual states) <- (you can change by making your own states in source)
 # Requirements